A fantastic twist on the traditional challah bread. It's sweeter and can be made as a braid or loaf. It freezes well and is great toasted.

-- In a large bowl or in the work bowl of a stand mixer, place 6 cups of the flour.
+- In a large bowl or the work bowl of a stand mixer, place 6 cups of the flour amount.

-- Make a well in the center with your hand and pour ½ cup of the water and sprinkle yeast and 1 Tbs of sugar over the water.
-Stir the water gently to dissolve the yeast (some of the flour will be incorporated) and let stand 10 minutes.
+- Make a well in the center with your hand, pour ½ cup of the water amount, and sprinkle yeast and 1 tablespoon of sugar over the water.
+Stir the water gently to dissolve the yeast (some of the flour will be incorporated) and let stand for 10 minutes.

-- Add the remaining sugar, remaining water, eggs, oil and salt and mix with a wooden spoon or the paddle attachment until a shaggy mass is formed.
-This dough comes together quickly.
+- Add the remaining sugar and water, eggs, oil and salt and mix with a wooden spoon or the paddle attachment until a shaggy mass is formed.

-- If using stand mixer knead for 6 or 7 minutes, adding additional flour 1 Tbs at a time if needed to form a smooth and springy but not dry dough.
+- If using a stand mixer, knead for 6 or 7 minutes, adding more flour if needed, 1 tablespoon at a time to form a smooth and springy but not dry dough.

-- If kneading by hand turn the dough onto a floured surface and knead for 6 to 8 minutes adding additional flour 1 Tbs at a time if needed to form a smooth and springy but not dry dough.
+- If kneading by hand, turn the dough onto a floured surface and knead for 8-10 minutes, adding more flour, 1 tablespoon at a time if needed, to form a smooth and springy but not dry dough.

-- Place the dough in a greased deep container.
-Turn over to coat with oil, cover with film and let rise in a warm, draft free area until doubled, about 2 to 2 ½ hours.
-Don't let rise more than doubled.
+- Place the dough in a greased, deep container.
+Turn over to coat with oil, cover with film and let rise in a warm, draft-free area until doubled, about 2 to 2 ½ hours.
+Don't let it rise more than doubled.

-- Gently deflate dough down, cover again and let rise until almost doubled, about 1 hour.
+- Gently deflate the dough down, cover again and let rise until almost doubled about 1 hour.

-- Gently deflate dough.
-Turn onto a lightly floured work surface and divide in 2 equal portions.
+- Turn the dough onto a lightly floured work surface and divide it into 2 equal portions.
 Roll each piece into a rectangle.
 Brush with half the cream.
 Sprinkle with half the cinnamon sugar.
-Repeat with other rectangle.
+Repeat with the remaining rectangle.